agdavid/agdavid.github.io/_posts/2016-10-14-part_one_googlemaps_rails.markdown

 To plot a coordinate with the GoogleMaps API you'll need both a latitude and longitude.

 At first glance, you might think: Coordinates are numbers with trailing decimals.
-That sounds like a good use of the decimal data type in my migration...NOPE.
+That sounds like a good use of the decimal data type in my migration.

+NOPE.
 Remember that the internet is just a bunch of information being shared in string format (don't tell the cats).
 Information saved in decimal format will be serialized and lose the trailing decimals when received on the front-end.

 The latitude and longitude should be saved as string datatype, containing however many decimals you would like to retain.
-This results in the following for your coordinates:
+This results in the following for your coordinates files:

 *Migration File*